Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 It is performed with a lubricating oil that facilitates the massage, which increases the elasticity of the tissue.
 This increased elasticity allows the tissue to stretch and thus reduces the likelihood of tearing during the birth process.

 An additional bonus of perineal massage is that it helps a woman understand what muscles she is using for birth so that she can more easily relax these muscles during the actual delivery.
-As we've covered previously, the more relaxed the mother is, the better the birth experience she has.
+The more relaxed the mother remains, the more comfortable she is during the birth experience.

-It is easier to remember to perform this technique daily if it becomes part of an established daily routine such as when bathing or before bed.
+It is easier to remember to perform this technique regularly if it becomes part of an established daily routine such as when bathing or before bed.

 • Wash hands thoroughly.